Could your performance get better just by improving your sleep?

-These cue the subconscious that sleep is imminent, should be boring and easy: fold clothes or pack food for the next day.
+This cues the subconscious that sleep is imminent and should be boring and easy: fold clothes or pack food for the next day.

 Cooling signals sleep, so cool the room by about 2 degrees

-Avoids stressful emails and look after your melatonin production.
+Avoids stressful emails and looks after your melatonin production.

 After Lights Out:

-If you do need to get up in the night for any reason then don’t turn on the light unless you really have to.
+If you do need to get up at night for any reason they don’t turn on the light unless you have to.

-• Stress, both physical and mental will inhibit onset of sleep and may reduce quality
+- Stress, both physical and mental will inhibit the onset of sleep and may reduce the quality

-• Staying asleep depends largely upon your environment
+- Staying asleep depends mainly on your environment

-- A few changes in environment and pre sleep behaviour can work wonders
+- A few changes in the environment and pre-sleep behavior can work wonders

 - Sleep triggered internally rather than by medication is, by far, the best sleep